| Demolition Man | If you've gotten this far, you should realize by now that my tastes in

 right down to increased muscle tone and agility.

+Looks like he'd had a somewhat abnormal rehab program.
 Funny thing about the future: L.A. and San Francisco have been brought closer together thanks

 to "The Big One," aka a massive earthquake.
 San Angeles is now an ultra-peaceful, nonviolent, and mellowwwww utopia where